Sitecore/ASP.NET-Core-SDK/docfx/overview/index.md

 ---

 # Overview
-The ASP.NET Core SDK is built to help developers leverage Sitecore Layout Data in their applications, to build layouts and hydrate components.
+The Sitecore ASP.NET Core SDK is built to help developers leverage Sitecore Layout Data in their applications, to build layouts and hydrate components.

 ## Data flow
-The SDK enables ASP.NET Core Applications to connect to a Sitecore instance of XM/XP or XMC and retrieve Layout Data.
+The SDK enables ASP.NET Core Applications to connect to Sitecore XM Cloud & Sitecore XM/XP instances to retrieve Layout Data.
 The Layout Data is a JSON object that represents the structure of a page in Sitecore.
 The Layout Data is used to render the page in the application.

 ### Basic Execution Sequence
-The ASP.NET CoreSDK uses GraphQL to retrieve Layout Data in JSON format.
+The ASP.NET Core SDK uses GraphQL to retrieve Layout Data in JSON format.
 When using Sitecore XM Cloud or Sitecore Experience Edge, the SDK connects to the Sitecore Experience Edge service to retrieve the Layout Data.
-When working with Sitecore XM or Sitecore XP CD servers, the SDK connects to the Sitecore Layout Service to retrieve the Layout Data.
+When working with Sitecore XM/XP CD servers, the SDK connects to the Sitecore Layout Service to retrieve the Layout Data.

 Below you can see a basic sequence diagram of the execution flow, showing how the data flows between the browser, the ASP.NET Core Application, and the Experience Edge or Layout Service.